MishaSavchenko/knowledge_base/dRRT-Star.md

 * dRRT
 	* managed to achieve completeness (and efficiency) in finding paths in high dimensional composite space
 	* leveraged an "implicit representation of the composite space"
-		* "implicit representation" is a graph which corresponds to the tensor product of roadmaps explicityl constructed for each robot.
+		* "implicit representation" is a graph which corresponds to the tensor product of roadmaps explicitly constructed for each robot.
 	* does not provide any path quality guarantees
 *